 Dividend income from investments in subsidiaries, joint ventures and associates shall include the dividends of those investments where they are accounted for using other than the equity method.
+Under IFRS, this item shall be reported where investments in subsidiaries, joint ventures and associates are assessed as institution’s main business activities in accordance with IFRS 18.
+If this is not the case, dividend income from investments in subsidiaries, joint ventures and associates shall be reported in the item ‘Other income or (-) expenses on investing non-financial assets’ of the ‘investing category’ of the statement of profit or loss.

-‘Gains or (-) losses on financial assets and liabilities held for trading, net’ shall include gains and losses in the remeasurement and derecognition of financial instruments classified as held for trading.
+‘Gains or (-) losses on financial assets and liabilities held for trading, net’ shall include gains and losses in the remeasurement and derecognition of financial instruments, including derivatives, classified as held for trading.
 This item shall also include gains and losses on credit derivatives measured at fair value through profit or loss used to manage the credit risk of all, or part of, a financial instrument that is designated as measured at fair value through profit or loss, as well as dividend and interest income and expense on financial assets and liabilities held for trading where the dirty price is used.
+This item does not include gains or losses on derivatives used to manage risks of investing assets, as referred to in paragraphs 55-58 of IFRS 18.
+These gains or losses shall be reported in the item ‘Gains or (-) losses on investing financial assets and of any related financial instruments measured at fair value through profit or loss, net’

-‘Gains or losses on financial assets and liabilities designated at fair value through profit or loss’ shall include also the amount recognised in the statement of profit or loss for the own credit risk of liabilities designated at fair value where recognising own credit risk changes in other comprehensive income creates or enlarges an accounting mismatch (IFRS 9.5.7.8).
-This item shall include also gains and losses on the hedged instruments that are designated as measured at fair value through profit or loss where the designation is used to manage credit risk, as well as interest income and expense on financial assets and liabilities designated at fair value through profit or loss where the dirty price is used.
+‘Gains or losses on financial assets and liabilities designated at fair value through profit or loss’ shall also include the amount recognised in the statement of profit or loss for the own credit risk of liabilities designated at fair value where recognising own credit risk changes in other comprehensive income creates or enlarges an accounting mismatch (IFRS 9.5.7.8).
+This item shall also include gains and losses on the hedged instruments that are designated at fair value through profit or loss where the designation is used to manage credit risk, as well as interest income and expense on financial assets and liabilities designated at fair value through profit or loss where the dirty price is used.

-‘Gains or (-) losses on derecognition of financial assets and liabilities not measured at fair value through profit or loss’ shall not include gains on equity instruments that a reporting entity choses to measure at fair value through other comprehensive income (IFRS 9.5.7.1(b)).
+‘Gains or (-) losses on derecognition of financial assets and liabilities not measured at fair value through profit or loss’ shall not include gains on equity instruments that a reporting entity chooses to measure at fair value through other comprehensive income (IFRS 9.5.7.1(b)).

 Where a change in business model leads to the reclassification of a financial asset into a different accounting portfolio, the gains or losses from the reclassification shall be reported in the relevant rows of the accounting portfolio in which the financial asset is reclassified, in accordance with the following: